This page may contain affiliate links. Read our disclosure here.

 Even a slight copper imbalance can contribute to impaired immunity, bone issues, and neurological and cardiovascular diseases.
 Copper helps certain gene transcriptions, plays a part in the production of melanin (helps skin pigmentation), and also has a huge role in Superoxide Dismutase, an important antioxidant.

-Many people with copper dysregulation notice issues with heart rate.
+Many people with copper issues notice issues with heart rate.
 This is because anxiety and nervous system dysregulation are both very common when copper is imbalanced.

 Herbs and Spices for Heart Health: